Mlawrence95/Python-for-Data-Science/README.md

 Folks frequently have issues not only downloading Python itself, but managing the external tools (we call these libraries or packages).
 I'm going to walk you through using `conda` to build your first data science environment and hopefully avoid unnecessary trouble with what can be a messy install process.

-I'm going to assume you have little to no background with using a terminal or command prompt, though any experience you have will help make more sense of these commands.
+I'm going to assume you have a little bit of experience using a terminal or command prompt, though anything we do will within the terminal should be easily google-able if it's confusing.

 Let's get started.